KTH-Nek5000/DeepTurbulence/README.md

 ## Introduction

 The code in this repository features a MATLAB implementation of the model for wall turbulence proposed by [Moehlis *et al.*](https://iopscience.iop.org/article/10.1088/1367-2630/6/1/056/meta) (2004, New J. Phys.).
 The time series generated are used to train neural networks that can predict the time evolution of the coefficients of the nine-equation model.
 More details about the implementation and the results from the training are available in ["Predictions of turbulent shear flows using deep neural networks", P.A.
-Srinivasan, L. Guastoni, H. Azizpour, P. Schlatter, R. Vinuesa](https://arxiv.org/abs/1905.03634) (2019, *Phys.
-Rev. Fluids*)
+Srinivasan, L. Guastoni, H. Azizpour, P. Schlatter, R. Vinuesa](https://link.aps.org/doi/10.1103/PhysRevFluids.4.054603) (2019, *Phys.
+Rev. Fluids*; also available in [arXiv](https://arxiv.org/abs/1905.03634))

 ## Data generation